 Marvis B. Roberts and several other Alachua County, Florida employees of the United States Department of Agriculture (USDA) each put up $5 to give Florida USDA Federal Credit Union its first $50 in assets.

-In the late 1970s, the credit union was allowed to expand its field of membership to serve all federal employees in Alachua County, Florida, including employees of the newly built Veterans Administration Medical Center.
-Also in the late 1970s, the Federal Government Employees Credit Union in Lake City, Florida was merged into then Florida USDA Federal Credit Union.
-This expanded our field of membership to include federal employees in Columbia County, Florida.
+Our field of membership was expanded to serve all federal employees in Alachua County, Florida, including employees of the newly built Veterans Administration Medical Center.
+The Federal Government Employees Credit Union in Lake City, Florida, was merged into then Florida USDA Federal Credit Union.
+This expanded our field of membership to also include federal employees in Columbia County, Florida.

-In 1993, because our membership had diversified away from the core of USDA employees, the board of directors voted to change the credit union's name to SunState Federal Credit Union.
+The name was changed to SunState Federal Credit Union because we no longer just served USDA employees.
 This name was chosen to reflect our evolution into a major financial resource for the communities and members we now serve.

-In 1999, SunState Federal Credit Union converted from an occupational-based federal charter to a community-based federal charter, serving anyone who lives, works, worships, or attends school in Alachua, Columbia, Dixie, Gilchrist, or Levy County, Florida.
+SunState Federal Credit Union converted from an occupational-based federal charter, to a community-based federal charter, serving anyone who lived, worked, worshiped or attended school in Alachua, Columbia, Dixie, Gilchrist, or Levy County, Florida.